louisrsantoro/louisrsantoro.github.io/content/index.md

 ---
-title: Well, hello there.
+title: Hello there, I'm Louis.

 ---

-##  I'm Louis.
-Welcome to my page.
+##  Welcome to my page.

 Thank you for visiting my website!
 I'm a lot of things, but one of the things that I am is a PhD candidate in Philosophy.
 This digital garden serves as a repository for my learning in computation, complex systems, and philosophy.
 The site is designed to be fast, text-focused, distraction free, and easy to read.
 Notes can be searched, browsed by recency, or explored by topic.
 The writing here is often a memento of a topic, an exploratory thoughts, or reflect fragments of ongoing research, while longer form nonacademic writing on related topics will be available on my [main site](https://louissantoro.com).
 I plan to publish notes as I study to provide myself and anyone interested a permanently accessible archive of the topics I cover along the way.
 I will always strive for accuracy in producing these notes.
 Since they are learning-oriented, they may not be expertly analyzed and will transform the content from existing articles or textbooks, which I will always credit and mention.
 Be sure to consult those.